 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

-Completion of an Australian Bachelor/Honours degree (or equivalent) in Business.
+- Bachelor/Honours degree: Completion of an Australian Bachelor degree (or equivalent) in the same discipline.

 If you have completed study with another university or institution and believe you are eligible to receive credit for skills and past study, you can apply for advanced standing.